How safe is Botswana?

 Is the water safe to drink?

 Yes.
 Water supplies in camp are filtered to city standards.
-Water jugs in each tent are replenished on a daily basis.
-And bottled water is readily available at each camp.
-You can help yourself.
-Kanana, Okuti and Shinde are all equiped with reverse osmosis systems that purify the water to drinking standards.
-Water bottles are provided which can be replenished from the main area in camp – this is to reduce plastic waste and is part of Ker and Downey Botswana's green initiative.
-Jugs of drinking water are also provided in each tent.
+Water flasks in each tent are replenished on a daily basis with purified water readily available at each camp.
+All our camps are equipped with reverse osmosis systems that purify the water to drinking standards.
+Glass bottles are provided in the main area and can be replenished from water coolers – this is to reduce plastic waste and is part of Ker & Downey Botswana’s green initiative.

 What type of aircraft will I be using on safari?

-Ker & Downey Botswana operate a fleet of Cessna 208 Grand Caravans, Quest Kodiak and Gipsaero GA8 Airvans.
-These are ideal bush aircraft, able to land and take off using the short runways.
+Ker & Downey Botswana’s preferred charter company is Safari Air, a subsidiary of Chobe Holdings.
+The charter company operates a fleet of Cessna 208 Grand Caravans, and Mahindra GA8 Airvans.
+These are ideal bush aircrafts, that are able to land and take off using the short runways.

 What type of safari vehicles will I be game viewing in?

 Ker & Downey Botswana uses Toyota Landcruisers which have been specially built for game viewing and photography.
-All have completely open seating areas and cabs for unhindered photography.
-Each has ample seating (although we normally keep occupancy to four in each vehicle!), with storage, reference books, snacks, bottled water, toilet paper, insect spray and a cool box for refreshments.
+All have completely open seating areas for full viewing and unhindered photography.
+Each has ample seating with storage, reference books, snacks, bottled water, toilet paper, insect spray and a cool box for refreshments.

 Is electricity available in the safari camps?